-Volvo Penta engines can be found in a wide variety of vessels, vehicles and machines, in many different industries.
-Since our customers’ equipment is subject to regulatory demands on noise emissions, we frequently test our engines in test cells and at sea to make sure that they are in compliance with certification standards and international legislation.
-In this blog article, I will describe some of the ways in which Volvo Penta works with noise emission measurement, particularly in the field of boat engines.
+Volvo Penta engines power a wide variety of vessels, vehicles and machines, in many different industries.
+Because they are subject to regulatory demands on noise emissions, we test our engines in test cells and at sea.
+That way, we can ensure that they are in compliance with certification standards and international legislation.

 NVH – a standardized method for identifying noise and vibration levels

 NVH, which stands for “noise, vibration and harshness”, is the study and modification of noise and vibration characteristics.
 Harshness is mostly applicable in the cases of sound quality testing.
 NVH studies can be conducted in vessels, outdoors or in specially designed test cells free of additional noise pollution and sound reflections from the walls.
 In the test cell, the standardized noise tests are conducted by skilled test cell technicians.
-Ten microphones are arranged in a sphere around the engine according to the ISO standard, with the purpose of calculating the sound power levels emitted from the engine.
+Ten microphones are arranged in a sphere around the engine, according to the ISO standard.
+The purpose of this is to calculate the sound power levels emitted from the engine.

 Pass-by measurements record marine engine noise in their typical environment

-Noise emissions from boat engines are measured by means of pass-by measurement.
+We measure boat engine noise emissions by means of pass-by measurement.
 Volvo Penta can conduct these tests at our facility for product development and testing at Krossholmen in the Gothenburg archipelago.
-The measuring equipment, which consists of a microphone and a sound analyzer, is set up at a defined position on an island close to the test facility.
+We set up the measuring equipment – a microphone and a sound analyzer – at a defined position.
+In our case, on an island close to the test facility.
 The test boat is then driven past the measuring equipment, which in turn records the noise emitted by the boat with its engine running at maximum speed.
 The distance between the boat and the measuring equipment is 25 meters.

 Noise measurements as a diagnostic tool

 The sound emissions of an engine and its drive may also need to be measured, and possibly adjusted.
 By conducting a synchronized measurement of the sound and engine speed (rpm) signal, the sound can be broken down into different components.
-By sorting out these sound components (by establishing the relationship between frequency and speed), it is usually possible to pinpoint a certain component such as a gear mesh, bearings, propeller blade, cardan shaft, etcetera.
-Should one of these components give off an unusually high level of noise, it may indicate that some part is broken, worn out, poorly aligned or imbalanced.
+By establishing the relationship between frequency and speed, these sound components can be sorted out.
+It is thereby usually possible to pinpoint a certain component; a gear mesh, bearings, propeller blades, cardan shaft, et cetera.
+So, if one of these components gives off an unusually high level of noise, it may indicate that some part is broken, worn out, poorly aligned or imbalanced.

 Photographing “noise” with an acoustic camera

-In some cases, using an acoustic camera is highly beneficial in order to localize the source of specific components in the sound.
-The device consists of a stand or tripod on top of which about forty microphones have been placed in the shape of an antenna or, occasionally, a sphere.
-The sound measured by the microphones can, by means of advanced signal processing, be transformed into a graphic image which, in turn, can be overlaid on to video or a photograph of an engine (for example).
+Using an acoustic camera is often highly beneficial in order to localize the source of specific components in the sound.
+The camera consists of a stand/tripod, with approximately forty microphones placed in the shape of an antenna or sphere.
+The microphones measure the sound, and can – by means of advanced signal processing – transform the sound into a graphic image.
+It is then possible, to overlay the image on to a video, or a photograph of an engine (for example).
 This method is often useful when one wants to find the origin of prominent or disturbing components in a certain noise.